Healthy handwashing habits for life

 New mothers who took part in the programme were more likely to wash their hands with soap than the control group during three occasions: after changing nappies (26% vs 2%), before breastfeeding (42% vs 3%), and after visiting the toilet (39% vs 10%).
 In addition, 90% of the new mothers reached talked about the programme to their friends, family and neighbours, highlighting a positive ripple effect.

 Powerful storytelling through Lifebuoy’s Help A Child Reach 5 campaign

-In 2013 Lifebuoy launched the Help a Child Reach 5 campaign.
-The campaign aims to raise awareness of the importance of handwashing with soap and encouraging people to join us and take an active role.
+In 2013, Lifebuoy launched the Help a Child Reach 5 campaign.
+This aims to raise awareness of the importance of handwashing with soap and encourages people to join us and take an active role.

-Our four Help a Child Reach 5 films share a personal, powerful and real perspective on the individual tragedy of losing a child to preventable infections like diarrhoea and pneumonia.
+Our four Help a Child Reach 5 films – Gondappa, Tree of Life, Chamki and Sherry – share a personal, powerful and real perspective on the individual tragedy of losing a child to preventable infections like diarrhoea and pneumonia.

 The third and fourth films in the series emphasise the importance of handwashing with soap in the month after birth.
 They bring to life the aspirations that two expectant mothers, Sangrahi in India and Eunice in Kenya, have for their unborn children.
 Through this campaign, awareness of Lifebuoy’s lifesaving handwashing message has reached hundreds of millions of people around the world.